retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 ====================

 Sometimes we are interested in flow of users through specific event: how do users reach specific event and what do they do after?
-This information can be visualized with step_marix using parameter centered:
+This information can be visualized with step_matrix using parameter centered:

 .. code:: ipython3